 Does The Arc of DFW Area accept donations of clothing, furniture, or other household items?

 Thank you for considering a donation to The Arc of DFW Area.
 As an all-volunteer agency we are unable to collect physical donations.
 The Arc of Texas does contract to collect clothing and shoes via drop boxes located conveniently across the DFW area.
-You can find a list of current drop-box locations at (list from The Arc of Texas provided in separate document).
+Here is a list of current drop-box locations.

 Does The Arc of DFW Area host monthly dances or other social events for individuals with intellectual/developmental disabilities?